sbates130272/qemu-minimal/README.md

 for which I (for now) used -netdev socket.
 QEMU perfers ntap but that's alot more work.

+I started the nvmef target VM using the following command:

+./runqemu -v -m 512 -k -t -q /opt/qemu/nvme/bin/qemu-system-x86_64 \
+  ./kernels/bzImage-4.8-nvmf-soft-roce

+and the nvmef host VM using the following command:

+./runqemu -v -m 512 -k -s 3235 -q /opt/qemu/nvme/bin/qemu-system-x86_64 \
+  ./kernels/bzImage-4.8-nvmf-soft-roce

+I then logged into the target system and executed the nvmf-target script in the scripts folder using the target VMs assigned IP address as the input argument.
+On the host side I executed the nvmf-host script with the IP address of the target as the first argument.

 nvme discover worked.
 nvme connect worked.